 Because of the odds, some people avoid betting heavy on the inside bets, although there are some betting strategies that use a combination of inside and outside debts.

-Many will bet lucky numbers but these are often called a “Fool’s Bet” because the odds are never in your favor.
+Many will bet lucky numbers but these are often called a “Fool’s Bet” because the odds are never in your favour.
 Many winners keep their bets to the outside and only occasionally bet on the inside.

 Most bets follow a double up or Martingale strategy.
 These bets double up after each loss until there is a win.
 This is very popular among the outside bets paying 1:1.
 For example, place a £1 bet on red.
 The spin comes up as black so now bet £2 on red.
 If it comes up black again double the bet again to £4, £8, £16 and so on, until red comes up.

 This strategy pays off the lost bets and provides a gain of £1.
 The risks are that losses can pile up until there is a win.
 Even betting a single pound, after 7 losing spins the next spin would cost £128 pounds.
 It should be noted that table maximums can make a losing streak even more costly because you will not be able to increase your bets past the table max.